 Craigslist is great for picking up free furniture during summer.
 AirBeds can be sourced from Target, Walmart or Amazon, and some mattress stores will offer free delivery and discounts for buying in bulk.

 We recommend the following sites for finding somewhere to stay.

-Join our email list to be alerted of J1 Accommodation in 2020.
+Join our email list to stay alerted.

 Craiglist has dozens of sublet apartments posted everyday.
 Their website allows you to filter listings by location, price and availability.

 In summer, sublets are in extreme high demand so a good tip is to filter your search by ‘newest’ posts – and be one of the first to email when rentals become available.

 Note: be mindful of scammers.
 Do not pay for anything without seeing it in person!

 In general, airbnb is used for short term accomodation options, however in the summer months many J1 students have been known to book places for longer periods.

 Be sure to haggle on price and if you are in a position to pay for 2 months up front, you have a great chance of securing your accommodation for the summer… and without the hassle of having to go through US Credit Checks.

 The vast majority of J1 students will not have accommodation lined up prior to arriving in Chicago for summer.